 ServerAliveIntervalto keep connections open.

-Remove SSH keys from your image so that others cannot access the public or private keys in your image.
-Use Compute Engine to manage access to instances instead.
+Remove SSH keys from your image so that others can't access the public or private keys in your image.
+Instead, use Compute Engine to manage access to instances.

 /etc/ssh/ssh_configfile to use the following configuration: